l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

-\begin{prop} Let $K$ be a compact subgroup of $\rM$, and $\rho$ be an irreducible $k$-representation of $K$.
-The restriction $\res_{K'}^K\rho$ is semisimple. \end{prop}
+\begin{prop} Let $K$ be a compact subgroup of $\rM$, and $\rho$ an irreducible $k$-representation of $K$.
+Then the restriction $\res_{K'}^K\rho$ is semisimple. \end{prop}

-\begin{proof} Let $O$ denote the kernel of $\rho$, which is a normal subgroup of $K$.
+\begin{proof} Let $O$ be the kernel of $\rho$, which is a normal subgroup of $K$.
 The subgroup $OK'$ is also a compact open normal subgroup of $K$, hence with finite index in $K$.
-We deduce that the restriction $\res_{OK'}^{K}\rho$ is semisimple by Clifford theory, furthermore the restriction $\res_{K'}^K \rho$ is semisimple. \end{proof}
+We deduce that the restriction $\res_{OK'}^{K}\rho$ is semisimple by Clifford theory, and that the restriction $\res_{K'}^K \rho$ is semisimple. \end{proof}